ujjwalvkulkarni/Human-Detection-using-HOG/README.md

 7. Run the Program to check the detection results in the output terminal.

-To check the gradient magnitude images.
+To check the gradient magnitude images:<br />
 8. Open GradMag.py and paste the image path for positive and negative test dataset on line 14 and 15 respectively.
 9. Run the program.